Please keep checking the website, or send an email to firstname.lastname@example.org to be notified when the online application will open.

 - any other documents that attest to the research skills and abilities of the candidate.

 It consists of two separate stages.
-In the first stage, the admission committee produces a short-list of candidates based on the evaluation of the application materials.
+In the first stage, the admissions committee produces a short-list of candidates based on the evaluation of the application materials.
 In the second stage, thirty-minute interviews will be conducted with the short-listed candidates.
 Candidates who do not reside in Italy may avail themselves of the possibility to conduct the interview by video conference.
-After the conclusion of the interviews, the admission committee will publish the final ranking.
-The interview stage this year will take place in early July and successful candidates will be notified in short order.
+After the conclusion of the interviews, the admissions committee will publish the final ranking.
+The interview stage this year will take place in late June and successful candidates will be notified in short order.

 The PhD programme currently does not charge tuition fees.
 Admitted students however are required to pay an annual student tax to the amount of roughly €120,00.

 Studying for a PhD programme is a full-time commitment and we expect all our PhD students to take up residence in the area.
-Students are required to be resident in Trento for 24 months during the 3-year programme.
 A limited number of subsidised apartments will be made available to foreign students.
 Coursework will start on 1 November.